Insulation for Internal Solid Walls

 U-value CalculatorStart your U-value calculation >

-The composite facing to which the plasterboard is bonded features an aluminium layer sufficient to act as an air and vapour control layer - including the internal upgrade of existing solid walls, subject to appropriate moisture assessment in accordance with regulatory standards, such as BS 5250 (control of condensation in buildings).
+Both products are capable of providing an air and vapour control layer, subject to appropriate moisture assessment in accordance with BS 5250 (control of condensation in buildings).

 1200 x 2400mm